 Separated under one roof

-If you and your former spouse cohabited during your separation, you’ll need to prepare an affidavit explaining the situation.
-If you are applying jointly, both parties should fill out an affidavit.
-You should also get a third party familiar with your circumstances to fill one out as well.
+If you and your former spouse lived together during your separation, you’ll need to prepare an affidavit explaining the situation as part of your court file.
+If you are applying jointly, both parties should complete an affidavit.
+It’s also recommended to include one from a third party who is familiar with your circumstances.

 Married less than two years